jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - New Feature: Futures now store the completion time
 - New Feature: Introduced the tuple deletion without timestamp method in API
 - New Feature: Changed the format of the compressed envelopes to support multi-package compression
+- New Feature: Added parser for simple GEOJson data
 - Improvement: Enabled paging as default setting (50 tuples per page)
 - Improvement: Switched tuple timestamps from milliseconds to microseconds
 - Improvement: Added water OSM entity filter